If you would be so kind as to allow me to be the person to tell you … Sometimes school isn’t all that it’s cut out to be … and that’s a hard truth.

 If you’re sitting alone at lunch, let your music keep you company.

-If you’re angry about society or hierarchy or authority or gossip, let your music fuel your rage … Just for a moment …
+If you’re angry about society or hierarchy or authority or gossip, let your music fuel your rage, at least for a moment …

 and then let your music dissolve your anger.